A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of the Case Study

 \begin{scriptsize}

 \end{scriptsize} which reads ``it is always the case that if gaze, position and location are correct, then eventually the handover is successful (i.e., the object is released to the human).''
 We can then find the probability of this formula being true on any given path through the state space.
-We do this by forming a property which can be analysed using a probabilistic model checker like PRISM:
+We do this by forming a property in probabilistic computation tree logic (specifically, PCTL*) which can be analysed using a probabilistic model checker like PRISM:

 \begin{scriptsize}

 \end{scriptsize} Using the operation $P^{=?}(f)$ tells the model checker that we want to find out the probability of the formula $f$.